IBM/elasticsearch-spark-recommender/README.md

 You will be using the [Movielens dataset](https://grouplens.org/datasets/movielens/) of ratings given by a set of users to movies, together with movie metadata.
 There are a few versions of the dataset.
 You should download the ["latest small" version](http://files.grouplens.org/datasets/movielens/ml-latest-small.zip).

-Run the following commands from the base directory of the Journey repository:
+Run the following commands from the base directory of the Code Pattern repository:

 ```
 $ cd data